 Melissa Hawkins is a multi-disciplinary visualist.
 Her photography was featured in a solo photography exhibit at the San Francisco GLBTQ History Museum titled; SoMa Nights: The Queer Club Photography of Melissa Hawkins 1986-1994.
 It ran from February 15 through May 20, 2019.

 purchased the catalog she produced for the show as an addition to the Queer California exhibition.

-Melissa has started several small businesses including owning and operating a black and white photo booth and creating a tactile faux fur postcard product line called Hairmail for which she developed the manufacturing process that included screen printing, adhesion, and die cutting.
-Most recently she launched Ninja Coasters where fun follows function.
-Coasters take flight when not in duty.
+Melissa has started several small businesses including owning and operating a black and white photo booth in San Francisco's SOMA nightclubs and creating a tactile faux fur postcard product line called Hairmail for which she developed the manufacturing process that included screen printing, adhesion, and die-cutting.

 Melissa holds a degree in Industrial Design from San Francisco State University and studied product design at Brunel University in England.